leberns/sp-hello-events/README.md

 Version|Date|Comments
 -------|----|--------
 0.0.1 | 26th April 2019 | display events from an Events Catalog list
-0.0.2 | 04th May 2019 | implemented an installer based on the PnP Provision Engine
+0.0.2 | 04th May 2019 | implemented an installer based on the PnP Provisioning Engine